cal-adapt/climakitae/docs/index.rst

 .. note::

    This project is actively in development working towards an alpha release.
+Test.

 .. include:: ../README.rst